rizzlesauce/EFogModSwap/README.md

 ![DbdModSwap walkthrough](https://github.com/user-attachments/assets/6b49c0da-4e28-479d-aa21-5bc53ea09492)

+## Menu features

+The tool has several use cases.
+Generally, it works by configuring the settings for each use case and then running the associated menu actions to apply the changes.

+### Using `List`

+Running the `List` action at any time can provide useful information regarding your configuration.
+Not only can it generate a settings file and help troubleshoot issues, it also generates a results file with data that you may want to conveniently copy back into your settings file for certain settings (such as lists of installed and stored pakchunks and available cooked assets).

+### Chaining menu actions

+The menu prompt allows you to combine multiple menu actions together by typing in multiple menu item numbers or names.
+When typing a menu item name, you can just type part of the name and it will match it if it isn't amgiguous.

 ## Getting started

 Download the latest EXE from the Releases page.
 Put it in a folder named DbdModSwap (or whatever